AlessioGesuelliUnicam/SpeedyBot/README.md

 Open [http://localhost:5000](http://localhost:3000) to view it in your browser.

 ### DB
+!!!
+Optionally, there is also a demodb (app.db) in the repository.

 Navigate to the backend directory:
 #### `cd backend`
 Initialize the database